Memorised Deck by Simon Aronson

 Nikolas Mavresis says...

-Memorised Deck is a foundational tool for its versatility and power in a mentalism context.
+Memorised Deck is a foundational tool for its versatility and power in a mentalism context, prioritizing audience experience over personal preferences to create baffling and memorable miracles.

 Other videos